Aguilera (album)

 Aiming to pay tribute to different genres of Latin music, Aguilera includes genres such as cumbia, tango, tropical music, guaracha and reggaeton, and features heavy dance-pop, Latin pop, and urbano influences.
 The album features collaborations with Becky G, Nicki Nicole, Nathy Peluso, Ozuna, Tini and Christian Nodal.
 To promote the album, five singles were released from the album, including "Pa Mis Muchachas" and "Santo", which both received platinum certifications (Latin field) from the Recording Industry Association of America (RIAA).

-Upon release, the album received critical acclaim and reached the top-twenty on the US Latin Pop Albums chart.
+Upon release, the album received generally favourable reviews from critics and reached the top-twenty on the US Latin Pop Albums chart.
 Aguilera embarked on the EU / UK Summer Series promotional tour in summer of 2022 which featured five festival shows and three standalone shows in the UK.
-Aguilera and its songs received a combined total of seven nominations at the 23rd Annual Latin Grammy Awards, with the album being nominated for Album of the Year, winning the Best Traditional Pop Vocal Album category.
+Aguilera and its songs received a combined total of eight Latin Grammy Award nominations, with the album being nominated for Album of the Year, winning the Best Traditional Pop Vocal Album category.
 The album also received two nominations at the 65th Annual Grammy Awards, including Best Latin Pop Album.

 Development

 Background

 Aguilera's first Spanish-language release was Mi Reflejo, which was released as her second studio album on September 12, 2000.
 After its release, Aguilera would continue release several collaborations in Spanish such as "Hoy Tengo Ganas de Ti" with Alejandro Fernández in 2013, as well as incorporating Latin themes and Spanish lyrics throughout her English-language albums including the songs "Infatuation" from Stripped (2002), and "Desnudate" from Bionic (2010).

-While working on her eighth studio album, Aguilera took a trip to Ecuador in September 2015 as an ambassador for the World Food Programme.
+While working on her eighth studio album, Liberation (2018), Aguilera took a trip to Ecuador in September 2015 as an ambassador for the World Food Programme.
 Being half-Ecuadorian herself, Aguilera revealed that the trip had inspired her and that she had begun accumulating ideas for a Spanish-language album.
-During her appearance on Watch What Happens Live! with Andy Cohen in January 2019, Aguilera was asked about whether or not it was her Spanish album, to which she responded by saying, "It's definitely getting back to my roots again [...] the follow-up Spanish album has been on my to-do list forever".
+During her appearance on Watch What Happens Live! with Andy Cohen in January 2019, Aguilera was asked about whether or not an album she had recently teased on Instagram was her Spanish album, to which she responded by saying, "It's definitely getting back to my roots again [...] the follow-up Spanish album has been on my to-do list forever".